surifirstpin/biplus_documentation/docs/README.md

 Turn your information into data, and data into Insights with Embedded Analytics.
 Empower your business by putting analytics where your employees, customers, partners, and suppliers need them.

 Data Blend
-Access, Manipulate and join data from any source easily to create cross functional reports and get more insights into your business.
+Access, Manipulate and join data from different sources easily to create reports and get more insights into your business.

 Big Data
 Set up Data with Hadoop and other big data.